 The Flower Guild enriches our liturgy through arranging flowers for worship and decorating for special events.
-Members of the Guild are organized in teams of three to four persons, with the exception of Christmas and Easter.

 Flowers may be donated to celebrate or honor special friends and loved ones or to commemorate a meaningful occasion.
 If you would like to donate flowers or are interested in serving on the flower guild, please contact Dennis Kutach.